WindJammer6/12.-Data-Structures-and-Algorithms-Learning-Journey-Python/README.md

 the starting code (at the time I didn't know about Object-Oriented Programming and Classes yet) and I couldn't tell which was the one I was supposed to use.
 Furthermore, I was literally unable to understand any of the questions and give any relevant answer.
 So as you can see, this is how disastrous my first LeetCode experience was.
 (Eventually I found out I was using Python3, which I'm pretty sure is the version everyone using Python is using, after copy-pasting some of the usual codes I've written and asking ChatGPT hahaha...))

-there are thousands different kinds of data structures and algorithms out there the ones here are the usual starting ones the teach to new programmers to familiarise them to DSA

 Learning and Practices are both organised under each folder for their respective Data Structure/Algorithm.

 <br>